*SPOILER ALERT! *

 Uncertain

-were adorned with the same moving pictures—a crioness soaring above leafy
+walls were adorned with the same moving pictures—a crioness soaring above leafy

 begonsta branches, fireworks lighting a Disneyland castle, and a blooming image